 Under the Defense Base Act, nearly all injuries sustained in Iraq, Afghanistan and Syria are covered.
 The U.S. Defense Base Act (DBA) is very much unlike other workers’ compensation programs in the United States.
 The Defense Base Act is highly specialized.
 Not many lawyers understand how to litigate in this field.
 Unlike many state workers compensation programs, through the Defense Base Act, an injury is covered by the DBA even if the injury did not occur while a worker was on the clock.
-Meaning, there is 24 hour coverage for injuries that occur while working under a U.S. Government contract in war or hostile zones such as in Afghanistan, Iraq and Syria.
+Meaning, there is 24 hour coverage for injuries that occur while working under a U.S. Government contract in war or hostile zones such as in Afghanistan, Iraq, Kuwait, Qatar, Somalia and Syria.

 By way of example, a lower back injury sustained by a contractor while doing squats in a gym at Bagram Airbase is covered.
 Under the Defense Base Act, injuries resulting from reasonable and foreseeable recreational and sporting activities, such as doing squats, in dangerous locations such as Afghanistan take place in a zone of special danger and are compensable under the DBA.
 A few other examples of “off-duty” injuries that are covered by the DBA include: